qchenevier/MBA_memoire/doc/action_actor.md

 - A picture (computed from an array of number, given the file format)
 - An array of numbers or text with labels (or column names) and some metadata information about the date and location when the data has been measured, with which instrument.

+#### Information Technology's performance is growing exponentially

+Futurist Ray Kurzweil made 4 signature observations about the evolution of Information technology [@VanGeest2014]:

+1. First, the doubling pattern identified by Gordon Moore in integrated circuits applies to any information technology.
+Kurzweil calls this the Law of Accelerating Returns (LOAR) and shows that doubling patterns in computation extend all the way back to 1900, far earlier than Moore's original pronouncement.
+2. Second, the driver fueling this phenomenon is information.
+Once any domain, discipline, technology or industry becomes information-enabled and powered by information flows, its price/performance begins doubling approximately annually.
+3. Third, once that doubling pattern starts, it doesn't stop.
+4. Finally, several key technologies today are now information-enabled and following the same trajectory.
+Those technologies include Artificial Intelligence (AI), robotics, biotech and bioinformatics, medicine, neuroscience, data science, 3D printing, nanotechnology and even aspects of energy.

+The explosive transition from film to digital photography is now occurring in several accelerating technologies.
+We are information-enabling everything.
+An information-enabled environment delivers fundamentally disruptive opportunities.
+E.g: the cheapest 3D printers now cost only \$ 100, which means that within five years or so most of us will be able to afford 3D printers to fabricate toys, cutlery, tools and fittings.
+Essentially anything we're able to dream up [@VanGeest2014].

+#### Information Technology is becoming Ubiquitous

+As seen in the introduction, [each technological revolution has its key factor](#technological-revolution) and the key factor of the current Information & telecommunications revolution is cheap electronic chips.
+In each case, the "key factor" steers engineering and investment decisions towards its intensive use.
+New technology systems are built accordingly, based on microelectronics, software & telecommunications [@Perez2004].

+The post-dotcom decade has seen firms, both established and startups, taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web) [@Bharadwaj2013].
+Today the focus is on connectivity, platforms, data, and software.
+These spread faster than classic computing hardware due to their network effects and the marginal cost economics associated with it [@Manyika2015].
+Information goods, powerful computing devices, and inexpensive digital communication are changing business and society [@Gimpel2012].

+#### Data and Information are growing exponentially: the rise of Big Data

+The digital universe is made up of images and videos on mobile phones uploaded to YouTube, digital movies populating the pixels of our high-definition TVs, banking data swiped in an ATM, security footage at airports and major events such as the Olympic Games, subatomic collisions recorded by the Large Hadron Collider at CERN, transponders recording highway tolls, voice calls zipping through digital phone lines, and texting as a widespread means of communications [@Gantz2012].

+In the past we have operated under conditions of data (and information) scarcity with decisions made with incomplete and often poor quality (even time-lapsed) data.
+Big Data create conditions of data (and information) abundance due to the massive amount of detailed (and often ready to analyze) data made available [@Bharadwaj2013].

+From 2005 to 2020, the digital universe will grow by a factor of 300, from 130 exabytes to 40,000 exabytes, or 40 trillion gigabytes (more than 5,200 gigabytes for every man, woman, and child in 2020).
+From now until 2020, the digital universe will double about every two years [@Gantz2012].

+Examples of currently exploding (and potentially valuable) data sources [@Gantz2012]:

+- Surveillance footage: as IP cameras continue to proliferate, footage can be captured, analyzed, and tagged in real time.
+This type of tagging can expedite crime investigations, enhance retail analytics for consumer traffic patterns, and, of course, improve military intelligence.
+- Embedded and medical devices: In the future, sensors of all types (including those that may be implanted into the body) will capture vital and nonvital biometrics, all in real time.
+- Entertainment and social media: Trends based on crowds can help pick winners and losers in the stock market, and even predict the outcome of elections.
+- Consumer images: We say a lot about ourselves when we post pictures of ourselves or our families or friends.
+- Transactions: in addition, of course, to the normal transactional data running through enterprise computers in the course of normal data processing today.

+### Humans

-#### From Data & Machines to Wisdom & Humans: meaning and value
+#### From the Data of Machines to the Wisdom of Humans: Meaning and Value

 Interestingly those authors who draw the hierarchy offer a number of different views on the variables that change between the different levels of the hierarchy [@Rowley2007]:

 - meaning and value
 - human input and computer input
 - algorithmicity and programmability
 - order, structure and human agency

 On one end of the spectrum, Data has no value and no meaning for Humans, is only for Computers to be treated with algorithms.
-Whereas Wisdom is valuable and meaningful for Humans, cannot be recorded in Computer and cannot be programmatically extracted.
+Whereas Wisdom is valuable and meaningful for Humans, cannot be recorded in a computer and cannot be programmatically extracted.

 Information and Knowledge being at the interface between Humans and Machines are all the rage in today's technological revolution.
-Mastering & Understanding the elements at the interface of those two worlds are the key to understand the current technological revolution.
+Mastering an understanding the elements at the interface of those two worlds are the key to understand the current technological revolution.
 Now, the Humanity is learning to use Machines to deliver Meaning & Value, i.e. answering questions for better decisions, to Humans.
 This is the paradigm of the current techno-economic revolution.

-### Humans

-#### Knowledge is a Combination of Information by Human cognition
+#### Knowledge is an Algorithm: a combination of Information by Human cognition

 Knowledge is typically defined with reference to information, but some discuss the processes that convert information into knowledge, whilst others identify the 'added ingredients'.
 The processes that convert information into knowledge are variously described as [@Rowley2007]: